-between information security and privacy programs due to the complementary nature of the programs' objectives around the confidentiality, integrity, and availability of PII, privacy risks also raise distinct concerns that require specialized expertise and approaches.
-Therefore, it is critical that organizations also establish and maintain robust privacy programs to ensure compliance with applicable privacy requirements and to manage the risk to individuals associated with the processing of PII.

-In addition to information security and privacy risks, supply chain risk is also of growing concern to organizations.
-Because of the increased reliance on third-party or external providers and commercial-off-the-shelf products, systems, and services, attacks or disruptions in the supply chain which impact an organization's systems are increasing.
-Such attacks can be difficult to trace or manage and can result in serious, severe, or catastrophic, long-standing consequences for an organization's systems.
-Supply chain risk management (SCRM) overlaps and works in harmony with security and privacy risk management.
-For this publication, it is integrated in to security, but also specially called out in several areas to add emphasis and clarification, and to help promote a comprehensive security and privacy risk management approach.
+- between information security and privacy programs due to the complementary nature of the - 340 programs' objectives around the confidentiality, integrity, and availability of PII, privacy risks - 341 also raise distinct concerns that require specialized expertise and approaches.
+Therefore, it is - 342 critical that organizations also establish and maintain robust privacy programs to ensure - 343 compliance with applicable privacy requirements and to manage the risk to individuals - 344 associated with the processing of PII. - In addition to information security and privacy risks, supply chain risk is also of growing concern - to organizations.
+Because of the increased reliance on third-party or external providers and - 347 commercial-off-the-shelf products, systems, and services, attacks or disruptions in the supply - 348 chain which impact an organization's systems are increasing.
+Such attacks can be difficult to 349 trace or manage and can result in serious, severe, or catastrophic, long-standing consequences - 349 trace or manage and can result in serious, severe, or catastrophic, long-standing consequences 350 for an organization's systems.
+Supply chain risk management (SCRM) overlaps and works in - harmony with security and privacy risk management.
+For this publication, it is integrated in to - 351 namony with security and privacy risk management.
+For this publication, it is integrated in to 352 security, but also specially called out in several areas to add emphasis and clarification, and to - 353 help promote a comprehensive security and privacy risk management approach.